infoqualitylab/MCTagger-eval/README.md

 1. OCR_RCT_START_IDS.txt : Starting PubMed IDs from protocol search
 2. OCR_RCT_RET_ABS_IDS.txt : Retrieved PubMed IDs from retrieved abstracts for review
 3. pipeline.R : R code which extracts tagger predictions from established SQL database/aggregated database.
-4. Rct_Tagger_Aggregate.R : R code which aggregates RCT csv files into a large dataframe which will be used seperate from SQL Databse RCT Taggers.